Uruk: Eanna District

-The Eanna district is historically significant as both writing and monumental public architecture emerged here during Uruk periods VI-IV.
+The Eanna district is historically significant as both writing and monumental public architecture emerged here during Uruk periods VI–IV.
 The combination of these two developments places Eanna as arguably the first true city and civilization in human history.
-Eanna during period IVa contains the earliest examples of cuneiform writing and possibly the earliest writing in history.
-Although some of these cuneiform tablets have been deciphered, difficulty with site excavations has obscured the purpose and sometimes even the structure of many buildings.
+Eanna during period IVa contains the earliest examples of writing.

 The first building of Eanna, Stone-Cone Temple (Mosaic Temple), was built in period VI over a preexisting Ubaid temple and is enclosed by a limestone wall with an elaborate system of buttresses.
 The Stone-Cone Temple, named for the mosaic of colored stone cones driven into the adobe brick façade, may be the earliest water cult in Mesopotamia.
-It was ritually demolished in Uruk IVb period and its contents interred in the Riemchen Building.
+It was "destroyed by force" in Uruk IVb period and its contents interred in the Riemchen Building.

 In the following period, Uruk V, about 100 m east of the Stone-Cone Temple the Limestone Temple was built on a 2 m high rammed-earth podium over a pre-existing Ubaid temple, which like the Stone-Cone Temple represents a continuation of Ubaid culture.
 However, the Limestone Temple was unprecedented for its size and use of stone, a clear departure from traditional Ubaid architecture.
 The stone was quarried from an outcrop at Umayyad about 60 km east of Uruk.
 It is unclear if the entire temple or just the foundation was built of this limestone.
-The Limestone temple is probably the first Inanna temple, but it is impossible to know with certainty.
+The Limestone Temple is probably the first Inanna temple, but it is impossible to know with certainty.
 Like the Stone-Cone temple the Limestone temple was also covered in cone mosaics.
-Both of these temples were rectangles with their corners aligned to the cardinal directions, a central hall flanked along the long axis flanked by two smaller halls, and buttressed façades; the prototype of all future Mesopotamian temple architectural typology.
+Both of these temples were rectangles with their corners aligned to the cardinal directions, a central hall flanked along the long axis by two smaller halls, and buttressed façades; the prototype of all future Mesopotamian temple architectural typology.